Aditya-Yadav1/Assignment2_216/readme.md

    - Speedup depends on the percentage of data-dependent instructions.

 ---
+## **Sources **
+- **ChatGPT/Perplexity** for loading instructions using machine code, it helped me to decode it from file and write the operations also it gave some hints for debugging many segmentation faults.
+- **RIPES** for analyzing the pipeline diagram and getting the real code of many pseudo-instructions
+- **RISC-V book** for taking the instructions
+---
 ## **Known Issues and Limitations**

 ### 1. **No Forwarding Version**